Gary LEWIS

 Clapperton was completely hailed out and yielded only limited

-the research data, crop yields, soil tests, tissue tests, and
+assess the research data, crop yields, soil tests, tissue tests,

-anecdotal evidence collected elsewhere in 2007.
-With regard
+and anecdotal evidence collected elsewhere in 2007.
+With

-while we may not know exactly what is going on below ground,
+that, while we may not know exactly what is going on below

-"plants are indicators of what's going on in the soil, so plant
+ground, "plants are indicators of what's going on in the soil,

-success is always the first step [in proving the value of new
+so plant success is always the first step [in proving the value

 The Manitoba experiment was a resounding success despite the

-team found was "agronomy test data to show that exhaust stimulated
+scientific team found was "agronomy test data to show that

-soil nutrient release and uptake by both canola and wheat",
+exhaust stimulated soil nutrient release and uptake by both

 Continued research has been carried out in 2009/2010 with Dr.